Steve Davit Press Photo.jpg

 Bio

 Steve started playing saxophone at age eight, inspired by the likes of John Coltrane, Sonny Rollins, and Charles Mingus — and later, Medeski Martin and Wood, Jaga Jazzist, and Snarky Puppy.
-He nearly escaped the performance industry by attending Drexel University’s Music Industry Program and getting his MBA — to no avail.
-He lives in Havertown, PA with his wife, Sarah, and his dog.
+He nearly escaped the entertainment industry by attending Drexel University’s Music Industry Program and getting his MBA — to no avail.
+He lives in Havertown, PA with his wife, two children, and bestest dog Lucy.